neilbrown/edlib/README.md

 might noticed that the above texts might suggest that some of them are done already.
 In those cases I was being a little ahead of myself above.

-- Generic notifications between panes: currently only a document can notify a pane.

-- change commands that return a non-integer to do so by calling the call-back command.

 - The “complete” popup should be positioned above/below the file name, not over the top of it.
 And typing should increase/decrease the prefix.

-- render-lines should always re-render the line containing point, so the location of 'point' can affect the rendering.
+- render-lines should always re-render the line containing point, so the location of “point” can affect the rendering.

 - allow searching in the rendered output as well as in the document

-- support case-insensitive search an literal (non-regex) search.
+- support case-insensitive search and literal (non-regex) searchs.

 - Create an append-only limited size document for a log of messages and a log of keystrokes.

 - use above to allow keyboard macros.

-- create a 'mmap' document type so I can edit a block device without reading it all in.
+- create a “mmap” document type so I can edit a block device without reading it all in.

-- create a 'reflection' document so I can view the internal data structures.
+- create a “reflection” document so I can view the internal data structures.

-- Generalize the “event loop” interface so that glib events can be used when gtk is active.

 - create clean threading interfaces so that I can have different event loops in different threads and suitable locking so commands can be